zely-js/zely/docs/guide/what-is-zely.md

 ### Solution

 Zely solves these problems.
-It has many features such as file based routing, fastest server, etc,
+It has many features such as file based routing, fastest server, etc.